gura-conf/gura/gura.md

 ### String

-Unlike YAML, in Gura there is only one way to define a string: using double quotes.
 There are four ways to express strings: basic, multi-line basic, literal, and multi-line literal.
 All strings must contain only valid UTF-8 characters.

+Unlike YAML, unquoted strings are not allowed.

 **Basic strings** are surrounded by quotation marks (`"`).
 Any Unicode character may be used except those that must be escaped: quotation mark, backslash, and the control characters other than tab (U+0000 to U+0008, U+000A to U+001F, U+007F).